 Tax and revenue anticipation notes (TRANs) refer to short-term obligations of the State.
 The notes must be redeemed within one year of issuance.
-Prior to the debt reform actions of the 1990s, notes were sold to address short-term cashflow imbalances, but may also be issued to address a year-end deficit.
+Bond covenants and the Debt Reform Act of 2000 limit the State's ability to issue TRANS.

-9. OTHER MISCELLANEOUS TERMS
+OTHER MISCELLANEOUS TERMS